Providing online customer service

 Shopify Inbox is a free iOS and Android app that you can use to manage messages from your customers.
 Visitors to your online store can send messages to you using the online store chat.
 You can use Shopify Inbox to read and respond to your messages from your mobile device, or from a web browser on your desktop.

-Staff can assign themselves, or be assigned to, conversations in Shopify Inbox to stay organized while managing multiple customer conversations.
+Staff can assign themselves or be assigned to conversations in Shopify Inbox to stay organized when managing multiple customer conversations.